 Tin Chopstick Rests

-Chopstick rests are the easiest way to perk up what would otherwise be an ordinary meal.
-Here we offer tin chopstick rests in the shapes of tsukushi, lotus root, knot and chili pepper.
-Tsukushi, which looks like an asparagus, is young field horsetail and considered a delicacy of early spring in Japan.
+Chopstick rests are the easiest way to perk up an ordinary meal.
+These tin chopstick rests come in shapes of tsukushi, lotus roots, knots and chili peppers.
+Tsukushi, or young field horsetail, is considered an early spring delicacy in Japan.